DanteLore/dantelore/content/posts/behaviour-driven-spark.md

 )

 ```
 For this example I am wrapping Spark up in an object to make it globally available and save me mocking it out "properly".
 In a production app, where you need tighter control of the options you pass to spark, you might want to mock it out and write a "Given" to spin Spark up.
-Here's my simple object in <b>Spark.scala</b>:
+Here's my simple object in **Spark.scala**:

 ```scala
 object Spark {